Frequently Asked Questions

 What is the Grand Prairie Water Commission?

-The Grand Prairie Water Commission is in formation.
-The Cities of Crest Hill and Joliet and the Villages of Channahon, Minooka, Shorewood, and Romeoville executed a Preliminary Agreement regarding the formation of a Regional Water Commission in January and February of 2022.
+The Cities of Crest Hill and Joliet and the Villages of Channahon, Minooka, Shorewood, and Romeoville executed an Intergovernmental Agreement forming a Regional Water Commission in June 2024.
 They are working together to bring Lake Michigan water, purchased from the City of Chicago, to their communities and will make decisions jointly through the Commission.

 What are the benefits of having a Water Commission?

-• It’s Member Controlled - In the Grand Prairie Water Commission, Member Communities will have equal representation on the Board of Commissioners.
-Working together, we will make critical water supply decisions that impact our communities.
+It’s Member Controlled - In the Grand Prairie Water Commission, member communities will have equal representation on the Board of Commissioners.
+Working together, they will make critical water supply decisions that impact the communities.

-• It’s Being Supported By State & Federal Leaders - From the start, state and federal elected officials, as well as IEPA and USEPA, have encouraged communities to work together to tackle this regional problem.
+It’s Being Supported By State & Federal Leaders - From the start, state and federal elected officials, as well as IEPA and USEPA, have encouraged communities to work together to tackle this regional problem.
 The competition for state and federal assistance is significant.
-But when we work together rather than competing against each other, we have a better chance of successfully securing additional resources to reduce the total project costs.
+Working together rather than competing against each other, communities have a better chance of successfully securing additional resources to reduce the total project costs.
 Responding to the need in our region, Senators Durbin and Duckworth ensured that funds from a new grant program in the bipartisan infrastructure bill could be used for the formation of regional water partnerships to collaboratively address documented water shortages.

-• It’s Cost-Effective - The Grand Prairie Water Commission has been designed to maximize the economies of scale, share common risk, benefit all equally, and take advantage of the latest technologies and materials.
+It’s Cost-Effective - The Grand Prairie Water Commission is being designed to maximize the economies of scale, share common risk, benefit all equally, and take advantage of the latest technologies and materials.

-• It’s Easier to Construct, Operate, & Maintain - The Grand Prairie Water Commission will have enhanced land acquisition authority, which allows for faster and easier construction of the new water supply infrastructure, including more than 60 miles of water main across multiple suburbs and in Chicago.
-The Commission will own, operate and maintain infrastructure outside Member Communities’ corporate limits.
+It’s Easier to Construct, Operate, & Maintain - The Grand Prairie Water Commission has enhanced land acquisition authority, which allows for faster and easier construction of the new water supply infrastructure, including more than 60 miles of water main across multiple suburbs and in Chicago.
+The Commission will own, operate and maintain infrastructure outside member communities’ corporate limits.
 Since the infrastructure will be brand new, additional expenditures are not anticipated for many years, which results in lower operation and maintenance costs.

 What is the Program?